amalbed/ml-test/README.md

+## This project helps to predict one or more basic properties of a molecule using deep learning models.

 ## [Flask API Servier]

-Simple [Flask API] enhanced with SqlAlchemy persistence and deployment scripts via Docker - Provided by **Amal bedoui**.
+ [Flask API] enhanced with SqlAlchemy persistence and deployment scripts via Docker - Provided by **Amal bedoui**.
 It has the ready-to-use route for **model1** .